chrisadkin/introduction-to-terraform/tutorial-03/README.md

 terraform providers
 ```

-4. Open the main.tf file in the text editor of your choice and note the kubectl_manifest resource, in particular note the lines highlighted in bold,
+4. Open the main.tf file in the text editor of your choice and note the kubectl_manifest resource, in particular note the text enclosed with ${ },
    when the configuration is applied, Terraform will use what is known as 'Interpolation' to substitute ```{var.pvc_size}``` and ```{var.storage_class}```
    with the values of ```pvc_size``` and ```storage_class``` from the terraform.tfvars file:
 ```